wxli0/MT-MAG/README.md

 (2) Attach to the screen: screen -d -r <screenid>

-# commands to see benchmark result for MT-MAG Task 1: simulated/sparse dataset) and Task 2: real/dense dataset
+@REM # commands to see benchmark result for MT-MAG Task 1: simulated/sparse dataset) and Task 2: real/dense dataset

-- python3 result_stat.py
+@REM - python3 result_stat.py, you need to